ab-5v/rank/README.md

 }
 ```

-If value doesn't mean anything for given factor, but you don't want to remove it from the resulting set, you can use `neutralValue()`:
+If value doesn't mean anything for given factor or it is to small, but you don't want to remove it from the resulting set, you can use `neutralValue()`:

 ```javascript
 value: function(item) {